-During the year two operational monitoring Emus have been photographed at only 1 of the 20 transects surveyed (5 %).
-This is compared with 61.1 %, 40 % and 30 % recorded during the 3-year pre-construction monitoring period and 25 % in the first year of operation.
-Mean camera trap rates in impact and control areas are shown in Figure 6, these show comparison of pre-construction data (2014-2016) with construction (2017-2020) and years 1-2 operation (June 2020-Dec 2022).
-Camera trap success rates from the operational data at the impact sites has declined significantly from the baseline rate (P = 0.03).
-While camera trap success rates in control areas have increased during operation compared with lower construction sampling data but remain lower than the baseline.
-The decline between pre-construction and operation is not significant for the control areas after two years operation (P = 0.19).
+During the year three operational monitoring Emus have been photographed at 2 of the 20 transects surveyed (10 %).
+This is compared with 61.1 %, 40 % and 30 % recorded during the 3-year pre-construction monitoring period and 25 %, and 5 % in year 1 and 2 of operation.
+Mean camera trap rates in impact and control areas are shown in Figure 6, these show comparison of pre-construction data (2014-2016) with construction (2017-2020) and operation (June 2020-2023) and show a similar decline from the baseline in both impact and control areas.
+Camera trap success rates from the operational data at the impact sites has declined significantly from the baseline rate (P = 0.005).
+While camera trap success rates in control areas have increased during operation compared with lower construction sampling data but remains lower than the baseline.
+The decline between preconstruction and operation is a marked decline, but not statistically (P = 0.07) (Figure 6).

-The decline in Emu camera trap success rates for two years of operation, compared to pre-construction rates for the impact areas remains high at around 73 %, although is an improvement from the first year of operation which was reporting 88 %.
-While the difference for control areas has reduced to only 36 % decline during operation, although this is notably greater than the first year of operation at 12 % and is the result of no emus being photographed at the control areas in 2022 and for the first time since monitoring commenced in 2014.
+The decline in Emu camera trap success rates for three years of operation, compared to pre-construction trap rates in the impact areas remain high at around 82 %, although is an improvement from the first year of operation which was reporting 88 %.
+While the difference for control areas has reduced to only 39 % decline during operation, although this is notably greater than the first year of operation at 12 % and is the result of no emus being photographed at the control areas in 2023.
 These are based on a lower operational sample size thus future monitoring will determine if rates are increasing back to baseline.
 These data are consistent with the trends observed from the Emu sign data.
 Emus were not photographed from impact transects during construction in 2019 or 2020, coinciding with the last 18 months of construction.
 However, an Emu was recorded in the Tucabia North impact transect in Pine Brush State Forest in the winter and spring of 2022 and abundant signs of emu presence were reported across all seasons of 2022 in the Pillar Valley west impact area.
+Then in 2023 no camera images were recorded in impact areas but were recorded in the Yuraygir north control area after an absence of images in 2022.